SoftInstigate/restheart-website/learn/request-transformers.md

 ## Available and Custom Transformers

-RESTHeart comes with 4 ready-to-be-used transformers:
+RESTHeart comes with some ready-to-be-used transformers:

 -   [addRequestProperties](#inject-properties-withaddrequestproperties-transformer) to
     add properties.
 -   [filterProperties](#filter-out-properties-withfilterproperties-transformer) to filter
     out properties.
--   stringsToOids and oidsToStrings to convert strings to ObjectIds and vice versa (usually from requests and responses the respectively).
+-   __stringsToOids__ and __oidsToStrings__ to convert strings to ObjectIds and vice versa (usually from requests and responses the respectively).
+-   __writeResult__ that uses `context.getDbOperationResult()` to add to the response body the old and the new version of the modified document on write requests
+-   __hashProperties__ that allows to hash properties using bcrypt on write requests

 [Custom transformers](#custom-transformers) can also be implemented.